 In 1977, a small group of concerned Tombstone citizens banded together and incorporated the Tombstone Small Animal Shelter.
 At that time the animals were housed in an unused public works water treatment shed near the landfill on the north edge of town.

 In 1995, the current structure was built.
 The new building contains 12 dog kennels (suitable for two small dogs or puppies, if necessary) and seven cat cages.
 Each dog kennel has an inside and an outside area.
 Each cat cage has a window.
-Outside are six large dog play areas and one small area for puppies.
+Outside are eight large dog play areas and two small area for puppies.

 The Adoptions Program: Adoptions are done Saturdays from 2:00 to 4:00 p.m. and also by appointment seven days a week.
 Volunteers also take pets to PetSmart, and Cal Ranch, in Sierra Vista for adoption most Saturdays.